orbisgis/h2gis_android/README.md

 Then run: "phonegap build android" or "phonegap run android"

 ### Warning:
-Might want to add a .gitignore entry on the /platform /hooks and /merges directories

-Also this project is not complete, the javascript was used in a chrome view debug mode.
+This project is not complete, the javascript was used in a chrome view debug mode.
+Buttons will be added shortly.
+You phone also needs internet to run the app.